 - Week(s) off from a calorie deficit

-Research shows that the adaptations your body goes through in a calorie deficit are partially regulated by the hormone leptin.
-The longer you’re in a calorie deficit, the more your leptin levels drop.
-This in return causes you to feel more hungry throughout the day, burn less calories and basically makes you feel depleted.
+Research indicates that the adaptations your body goes through in a caloric deficit are partially regulated by the hormone leptin.
+The longer you’re in a caloric deficit, the more your leptin levels drop.
+This in return causes you to feel more hungry throughout the day, burn fewer calories and basically makes you feel depleted.

-Research shows that overeating on carbs (like during a refeed) significantly boosts your leptin levels and therefore can help offset some of the consequences of a calorie deficit.
+Research shows that overeating on carbs (like during a refeed) significantly increases leptin levels and, thus, may help offset some of the consequences of a caloric deficit.

 But keep in mind, one day of overeating won’t magically ramp up your metabolism.
-All it does is slow down the adaptations your body is going through.
+All it likely does is slow down the adaptations your body is already going through.
 This is how refeed days can help you.
-It’s not a fat loss secret that will make you burn 2x the amount of fat than usual.
+From a physiological standpoint, it’s not an amazing fat loss tool that will make you burn 2x the amount of fat than usual.

-As you’re deeper into your fat loss phase, implementing refeed days more often (once a week or more depending on how lean you are), can be beneficial since metabolic adaptation is greater in this case.
+As you’re deeper into your fat loss phase, implementing refeed days more often (once a week or more depending on how lean you are), can be beneficial since you tend to be more hungry and fat loss becomes stubborn.

 I like to keep my fat loss phases short and effective.
-The longer you stay in a calorie deficit, the more your metabolism slows down, the more muscle you lose and the more stress you put on your body.
-But if you carry a lot of body fat, it’s nearly impossible to get lean within 12 weeks.
+The longer you stay in a caloric deficit, the more your metabolism slows down and the more likely you are to lose muscle.
+But if you carry a lot of body fat, it’s nearly impossible to get lean within a few months.

-After months of restricting calories, you’ll eventually get to the point where all the metabolic adaptation you’ve gone through adds up and you need to go to extreme measures (decrease calorie intake more and perhaps add extra cardio) to achieve significant fat loss.
+After months of restricting calories, you’ll eventually get to the point where all the metabolic adaptations you’ve gone through add up and you may even need to go to extreme measures (decrease calorie intake more and perhaps add extra cardio) to achieve fat loss.
 This is the main reason why people plateau during a fat loss phase.

 When this happens (usually after 10-12 weeks), it’s best to take 1-2 weeks off from “dieting” to give your body the chance to return near its former metabolic state.

-Slightly overeating increases your metabolic rate, but fat gain is the last thing you want during your fat loss phase.
-So increasing your calories throughout your 1-2 week break until you’ve reached the amount of calories you were eating before your fat loss phase (former maintenance level) is how you want to approach your ”break” from dieting.
+Slightly overeating may reverse metabolic adaptations, but fat gain is the last thing you want during your fat loss phase.
+So increasing your calories by about 500 calories first in your 1-2 week break is a good way to approach it.